 It’s all about Niche

 One industry known for high margins is software.
-If you want to make software-like margins (something like 70% gross, 20% net) in any industry, you need to identify and dominate a narrow niche – what we call the 7-70 Rule.
+If you want to make software-like margins (something like 70% gross, 20% net) in any industry, you need to identify and dominate a narrow niche – this is called the 7-70 Rule.

 Find a niche no bigger than 10% within a broader industry and then own 70% of that niche.
 For instance, IKEA, at €30 billion in revenue only has 6.9% share of the furniture retail industry.
 Yet they own 72% of the highly lucrative “flat packed” segment of that industry.
 What niche do you own within your industry?
 How do you describe it in a couple words (like “flat packed”)?